 Most of the time, the medical billing/claim process runs smoothly, but occasionally this process encounters problems that may result in delayed or denied claims.
-This list of common claims issues is provided to give you information about how these claims issues arise and what you should do to address them.
+This list of common claims issues is provided to give you information about how these claims issues arise and what you should do to address them, but it isn't an exhaustive list of issues so it is important that you review your claims history and messages by logging into your UHCSR MyAccount.

 - Haven't received an Explanation of Benefits statement within 60 days of my appointment